 AGNI, the digestive fire

-According to Ayurveda, all disease is caused by impaired Agni.
-Your Agni or digestive fire can be too high, too low or all over the place!
-When our digestion is not working well, it creates toxins, known as “Ama” which circulate around the body and lead to illness.
+According to Ayurveda, the secret to health lies in the digestive system.
+Your Agni or digestive fire can be too high, too low or all over the place, which creates disease.
+When our digestion is not working well, it creates toxins, known as Ama which circulate around the body and lead to illness.
 Toxins can be both from incorrect food and lifestyle choices as well as emotional toxins from unresolved issues or trauma.

 The 6 Ayurvedic tastes